Meet Ola Brown-Orekunrin, a Doctor with Flying Colours.

 Ola’s path to establishing the air ambulance was met with stumbling blocks.
 There were times the energetic doctor’s hope were dashed with long hours of waiting in offices, she was even stickup on her way to Ondo to get funding to start what will eventually become the first air ambulance service in the whole of West Africa.
 Despite the hostile treatment, she was greeted with when decided to start the company in Nigeria after leaving her lucrative job in the UK, she remained unperturbed, fighting back the beast which threatened to kill her dream.

-An innovator and disruptor of the Nigeria Healthcare sector, she was listed among 30 under 30 young Africans that are making a wave on the continent and impacting lives by foremost magazine Forbes on their website.
-In 2016, Dr Ola Brown Orekunrin was recognised by the year’s ConsumersNg Awards for being one of the top 20 brands in Nigeria adopting high tech innovations in delivering services to people.
+An innovator and disruptor of the Nigeria Healthcare sector, she was listed among 30 under 30 young Africans that are making a wave on the continent and impacting lives by the foremost magazine Forbes on their website.
+In 2016, Dr Ola Brown Orekunrin was recognised by the year’s ConsumersNg Awards for being one of the top 20 brands in Nigeria adopting high-tech innovations in delivering services to people.
 Ola is a well-respected member of the American Academy of Aesthetic Surgeons and the British Medical Association.

-She also believes Africa is way behind in innovation and expect the continents to leapfrog and build new technology.
+She also believes Africa is way behind in innovation and expects the continents to leapfrog and build new technology.
 According to her, “we need to start thinking what sorts of devices, what sorts of technology, what sorts of gadgets we can invent ourselves.
 And these technologies can generate a whole new industry that we can take to the world.”
-She further reiterated that young prospects and determined entrepreneurs Africa should look inward and develop her own so as to address shortages and problems faced by Africans.
+She further reiterated that young prospects and determined entrepreneurs in Africa should look inward and develop her own so as to address shortages and problems faced by Africans.

 Like every industrious and hardworking entrepreneur who worked tooth and nail to start a new business from the scratch and foster it to become a successful business brand, her own story is also intriguing and captivating.
 Dr Ola Brown believes young entrepreneurs and innovators in Nigeria can effect change in the country through their innovations and start-ups.
 This she believed will transform Africa and addressed the numerous challenges she’s facing.